-No. Building Types in Kathmandu Valley Description 1 Adobe, stone in mud, brick-in-mud (Low Strength Masonry).
+Table 1.
+Common Bunding Types in Nepar No. Building Types in Kathmandu Valley Description 1 Adobe, stone in mud, brick-in-mud (Low Strength Masonry).
 Adobe Buildings: These are buildings constructed in sun-dried bricks (earthen) with mud mortar for the construction of structural walls.
-The walls are usually more than 350 mm.
+The wall thickness is usually more than 350 mm.
 Stone in Mud: These are stone-masonry buildings constructed using dressed or undressed stones with mud mortar.
 These types of buildings have generally flexible floors and roof.
 Brick in Mud: These are the brick masonry buildings with fired bricks in mud mortar 2 Brick in Cement, Stone in Cement These are the brick masonry buildings with fired bricks in cement or lime mortar and stone-masonry buildings using dressed or undressed stones with cement mortar.
 3 Non-engineered Reinforced Concrete Moment- Resisting-Frame Buildings These are the buildings with reinforced concrete frames and unreinforced brick masonry infill in cement mortar.
-The thickness of infill walls is 230mm (9") or even 115mm (41/2") and column size is predominantly 9"x 9".
-The prevalent practice of most urban areas of Nepal for the construction of residential and commercial complexes is generally of this type.
+The thickness of infill walls is 230mm (9") or 115mm (41/2") and column size is predominantly 9"x 9".
+The prevalent practice in most urban area of Nepal for the construction of residential and commercial complexes generally falls under this category.
 These Buildings are not structurally designed and supervised by engineers during construction.
 This category also includes the buildings that have architectural drawings prepared by engineers.
-4 Engineered Reinforced Concrete Moment- Resisting-Frame Buildings These buildings consist of a frame assembly of cast-in-place concrete beams and columns.
-Floor and roof framing consists of cast-in-place concrete slabs.
+4 Engineered Reinforced Concrete Moment- Resisting-Frame Buildings These buildings consist of a frame assembly of cast-in-situ concrete beams and columns.
+Floor and roof framings consist of cast-in-situ concrete slabs.
 Lateral forces are resisted by concrete moment frames that develop their stiffness through monolithic beam-column connections.
-These are engineered buildings with structural design and construction supervision by engineers.
+These are engineered buildings with structural design and construction supervision is made by engineers.
 Some of the newly constructed reinforced concrete buildings are of this type.
 5 Others Wooden buildings, Mixed buildings like Stone and Adobe, Stone and Brick in Mud, Brick in Mud and Brick in cement etc. are other building type in Kathmandu valley and other part of the country.

-Detail description of building type is given in Annex I
+Detailed description of building type is given in Annex I